Bsingstad/Heart-murmur-detection-2022-Simulab/README.md

 ---------------------------------

 ## What's in this repository?
 This repository contains the code for our contribution to the George B. Moody PhysioNet Challenge 2022.
-The purpose of this challenge is to detect murmurs and predict clinical outcome from phonocardiograms.
-The code is written in Python.
+The objective of this challenge is to identify murmurs as present, absent or unclear and predict clinical outcome as normal or abnormal from phonocardiograms collected from multiple auscultation locations on the chest walls using digital stethoscope.

+We trained and tested two 1-dimensional convolutional neural networks (CNN) on a PCG data set from a pediatric population of 1568 individuals.
+One model predicted murmurs, while the other model predicted clinical outcomes.
+Both models were trained to give recording-wise predictions, while the final predictions were given for every patient (patient wise predictions).

+Our team, Simulab, trained a clinical outcome classifier that achieved a challenge cost score of 8720 (ranked 1st out of 305 submissions) and the murmur classifier achieved a weighted accuracy of 0.585 (ranked 182nd out of 305 submissions) on the validation set.

+## A brief of the files and folders in this repository

 ### Python scripts
 This repository contains some scripts we can edit and some scripts provided by the organizers of George B. Moody PhysioNet Challenge 2022 which should **NOT** be edited